okta/okta-mobile-swift/README.md

     OktaOAuth2-->WebAuthenticationUI;
 ```

-- [AuthFoundation][authentication-docs] -- Common classes for managing credentials and used as a foundation for other libraries.
+- [AuthFoundation][authfoundation-docs] -- Common classes for managing credentials and used as a foundation for other libraries.
 - [OktaOAuth2][oktaoauth2-docs] -- OAuth2 authentication capabilities for advanced use-cases.
 - [WebAuthenticationUI][webauthenticationui-docs] -- Authenticate users using web-based OIDC flows.